 Price: 30-day free trial, $999/month (10 members), contact for quotes for bigger teams.

 The team at OmniGraffle has nailed the user experience.
 When you get past the beauty of its interface, you will find that it is also one of the easiest diagram software to learn.
 When it comes to features, OmniGraffle goes head-to-head with the best software on this list.
 If you own a Mac, OmniGraffle can be the best diagram software for you.

-Why You Should Opt for OmniGraffle 7?
+Why You Should Opt for OmniGraffle?

 Supported Platforms: macOS and iOS

-It’s also a really good collaborative tool if you are working remotely.
-It’s also pretty cheap when compared to Visio or any other subscription based paid software on this list.
-Despite the price difference Gliffy brings tons of feature on the table and is used by many corporates including IBM, Twitter, and Pandora.
+It’s also pretty cheap when compared to Visio or any other subscription-based paid software on this list.
+Despite the price difference Gliffy brings tons of features on the table and is used by many corporates including IBM, Twitter, and Pandora.
 Needless to say, Gliffy is a pretty capable tool and one of the very best Visio alternatives that you can choose.

 Why You Should Opt for Gliffy?

-It gives you plenty of icons to choose from to create flowcharts, organization charts, UML diagrams, network diagrams and more.
+It gives you plenty of icons to choose from to create flowcharts, organization charts, UML diagrams, network diagrams, and more.
 Gliffy also has many custom templates to help you along the way.
 It also integrates seamlessly with other productivity tools such as Google Drive, JIRA, Confluence, and more.

 Supported Platforms: Windows and macOS